patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 The scope of this is quite broad and ambitious for a 3-month project.
 While still aiming high, we kept this in mind to inform our decision making.
 For example, when deciding which words in the dataset to focus on, we included words that would be most likely to be used in a medical context.
 And we worked with the thinking that this is an initial proof-of-concept, of a solution we would like to develop further in future.

-### Domain: Sign language processing
-*We could do a brief description of the different tasks that are possible with SLP* *Also, reference the site we used during research phase*

 ##  Initial Research & Planning

-At the beginning of the project, we collaborated to research various topics, to inform our plan.
-- SLP techniques broadly
+### Research
+To decide on the scope of the project and our plan for development, we began with research.
+We investigated:

+- Domain: Sign Language Processing (SLP)
     - What are the conventions for processing sign language video data?
     - What are the common modelling approaches?
     - What are the pros and cons of each approach?
-- Data sources
+- Data Sources: LIBRAS Datasets
+    - What public datasets are available?
     - What are the different formats of sign language video data?
-    - W
+- Literature: Sign Language Processing with LIBRAS data
     - Existing papers & projects exploring SLP for LIBRAS specifically
-    - What are the different model architectures for sign language processing?
-    - What are the pros and cons of each architecture?

-#### Literature Review
+    - What datasets did they use?
+    - What were there results, and can we replicate or improve on them?

+#### Domain: Sign language processing

+Sign Language Processing (SLP) is a field of artificial intelligence that combines Natural Language Processing (NLP) and Computer Vision (CV) to automatically process and analyze sign language content.
+Unlike spoken languages that use audio signals, signed languages use visual-gestural modality through manual articulations combined with non-manual elements like facial expressions and body movements.

+**Key SLP Tasks Relevant to Our Project:**

+1. **Sign Language Recognition**: Identifying individual signs or sequences of signs from video input
+2. **Sign Language Translation**: Converting sign language videos into spoken language text (our primary focus)
+3. **Sign Language Production**: Generating sign language videos from spoken language text
+4. **Sign Language Detection**: Determining if a video contains sign language content
+5. **Sign Language Segmentation**: Identifying boundaries between different signs in continuous signing

+**Challenges in SLP:**
+- **Visual-gestural modality**: Unlike spoken languages, signed languages lack a written form, forcing researchers to work directly with raw video signals
+- **Simultaneity**: Multiple articulators (hands, face, body) can convey information simultaneously
+- **Spatial coherence**: Spatial relationships and movements are crucial for meaning
+- **Lack of standardization**: Limited annotated datasets, especially for languages like Brazilian Sign Language (Libras)

+*Reference: [Sign Language Processing Star](https://research.sign.mt/) - A comprehensive resource for SLP research and datasets*

-#### Data Sources Review
+#### Data Sources: LIBRAS Datasets

+##### Review of available datasets
 We surveyed existing LIBRAS datasets, and reviewed them.
-This is a summary of our review of the 9 most relevant datasets.
+This table contains details from the 9 most relevant datasets we found.

 | Dataset | Year | Type | Format | Access | Number of Classes | Examples per Class | Total Examples |
 |---------|------|---------------|---------|---------|----------------|-------------|-------------|